HPC-Research-Lab/SampleMine/pattern_mining/README.md

 export OMP_NUM_THREADS=16
 ```

-We offered 2 test graphs(mico and citeseer) under ./data directory.
+We provide two test graphs(mico and citeseer) under ./data directory in this github repo.
-The other input graphs can be downloaded from this link:[Graphs](https://drive.google.com/drive/folders/1sK-JFJim1e3N1Qd5XIupXbJTHjzasCpn?usp=sharing).
+The other input graphs can be downloaded from this google drive link:[Graphs](https://drive.google.com/drive/folders/1sK-JFJim1e3N1Qd5XIupXbJTHjzasCpn?usp=sharing).
 After downloading, you need to store these graphs in ./data directory.

 ### Table3 & Figure9